Your hiking gear is crucial for any of your hiking experiences in nature!

-The first is the minimum trail weight which is the weight of the tent body, the poles, and the rainfly.
+The first is the minimum trail weight, which is the weight of the tent body, the poles, and the rainfly.

 The second weight is the packaged weight.
 This covers the entire contents of the package, including any tent accessories included in the pack.

 The final specification relates to the packed size of the tent.
-The packed size is an indicator of how much space a tent will take up when you are carrying it in your backpack.
+The full size is an indicator of how much space a tent will take up when you are carrying it in your backpack.

 However, you can reduce the amount you are carrying if you are hiking with a partner or group as you can split the tent into compartments or give your partner the poles to carry in their backpack.

 Tent liveability is another factor to take into consideration.
 This refers to the space inside the tent.
-The two points you need to look at are the floor plan and the height of the tent.
+The two points you need to look at are the floor plan and the height of the canvas.

 If you are buying from a store, look at the ones on display or ask if you can erect one to look at the interior space available.